-PRINT the below infographic, VISIT your local liquor or Save On Foods store (BC VQA stores) and get ready to EXPERIMENT and have FUN while indulging in A BC VQA WINE AND CHEESE TASTING experience.
+PRINT the below infographics, VISIT your local liquor or Save On Foods store (BC VQA stores) and get ready to EXPERIMENT and have FUN while indulging in A BC VQA WINE AND CHEESE TASTING experience.

 Very adaptable with the structure to stand up to Asian, Oriental and Latin flavours.
 A perfect anytime choice.